-APPLICATIONS FOR THE CULTURAL REPRESENTATIVE PROGRAM - HISTORICAL RESEARCH CENTER ARE NOW CLOSED.
-WE ANTICIPATE THEY WILL RE-OPEN IN JULY 2019.
+APPLICATIONS FOR THE CULTURAL REPRESENTATIVE PROGRAM - HISTORICAL RESEARCH CENTER IS NOW CLOSED.

 Get ready to begin a rewarding adventure that could change your life!

 The Disney Cultural Representative Program, with the Historical Research Centre, sees you working at The Walt Disney World Resort in Orlando, FL on a Q-1 Cultural Representative Visa.
 You will however be employed directly by the Historical Research Center into a Merchandise role.
 Participants will be paid an hourly wage of $10.00 per hour and will be provided with at least 32 hours of work per week.

 As part of HRC, you will be in a Merchandise role working in the Crown and Crest, nestled among the stores in the UK Pavilion.
 Your day-to-day will include searching for Guests family names in HRC’s database to find information about the history of their name as well as their family coat of arms.
 You will then be able to offer their coat of arms on a number of merchandise.
 This can range from prints guests can take away there an then, priced $25 to $40, framed pieces you will have the chance to learn to create from $75 to $250 as well as embroidered items such as hand-stitched framed items, clothing and handed painted house signs and mugs which cost anywhere from $40 to $2000.